mayDave/mayDave.github.io/_posts/2024-04-27-CusomCarController.md

 An arcade racer is the opposite.
 It focuses and lets me do things I could never do in the real world.”

 ### Arcade
-For the arcade feeling I implemented a **Custom Physics Controller** that simulate a car using a sigle rigidbody and a raycast-based approach.
+For the arcade feeling I implemented a **Custom Physics Controller** that simulate a car using a single rigidbody and a raycast-based approach.
 We apply a force to the position of each tire, the vector representing this force has three components (one for each axis): suspension, accelleration and steering.